Konstanz Synagogue

 Can I buy tickets online?

-Check the official website for information on ticket purchasing, as this may vary.
+Check the official website for information regarding ticket purchases and any potential admission fees.

 Are there restrooms and cafes?